 The Long Distance Relationship

 The long distance relationship occurs when one person is actively traveling and the other is not.
-Long distance relationships are hard and take communication, planning, honesty, trust and support from both sides.
+Long distance relationships are hard.
+They take communication, planning, honesty, trust, and support from both sides.

 For the long distance relationship to be successful, both parties need to agree and come to a compromise on traveling and communication.
 Figure out how and when you are going to communication (texts, calls, skype) and when you are going to visit each other while on assignment.

 Traveling with Your Partner